hms-dbmi/picsure-dictionary-etl/README.md

 }

 Expression evaluation rules:
-- Supported Logic values: equal and not (case-insensitive).
+- Supported keys per expression entry: exactly, contains, regex (use one or more).
-- Regex is Java regex; inline flags such as (?i) for case-insensitive are supported.
+- Each entry must include node (zero-based index; negatives allowed, e.g., -1 is last node).
-- nodePosition is zero-based, negative values allowed to index from the end (e.g., -1 is last node).
+- Semantics: all expression entries are ANDed.
+Within a single entry, all provided keys must match the node value.
-- All expressions listed for a facet are ANDed; all must match for a concept_path to qualify.
+- Regex uses Java syntax; inline flags like (?i) are supported.
+Exactly/contains are literal string matches.
-- Out-of-bounds node positions or invalid regex cause the expression to evaluate to false.
+- Out-of-bounds node indices or invalid regex cause that entry to evaluate to false.
 - If a facet contains no expressions, it is not automatically mapped to any concept nodes (still created in the hierarchy).

 Alias handling in payload:
 - Facet name must be provided as Name.
 - Expressions can be provided as Expressions or Expression.
-- Node position must be provided as Node_Position.
+- Node index must be provided as node.

 Pre-requisites for mapping:
 - dict.concept_node should already be populated (e.g., via the Dictionary Loader) so that concept_path values exist to evaluate.